Law Enforcement Academy FAQs

 What are the application requirements?

 To apply for this program, you must meet at least one of the following requirements:

 - Submit a college transcript(s) showing 60 completed college semester credits at an associate degree level or higher, in any subject area.
+Failure grades will not count toward this 60 credit requirement.
 The applicant shall possess a general educational development diploma or be a high school graduate who has completed a secondary education program through a public school, private school, an equivalency diploma program, or home education program within the United States or it territories.
 Students who have been home schooled must contact the Public Safety office at 920-491-2627.